 A: If you are not licensed in your country, you must definitely get a J.D; however, after your first year of law school, you may be able to receive 30 hours of credit for your prior law school work.

 If you have practiced in your country for 5 years of the last preceding 7 years; from a common law country; or have an LL.M., then you may be able to take the bar.
 Contact the Board of Law Examiners to confirm the rules (512) 463-1621 or http://www.ble.state.tx.us/

 A: It is competitive.
 Decisions are based primarily on first-year grades and class rank.
 We also consider the competitiveness of your law school, whether you would have been admitted here had you applied for your 1L year, your reasons for seeking transfer admission, and the other elements of your application.

 A: If you are a student in good standing at an ABA-accredited law school, you may apply to visit.
 You must have permission from your home law school to enroll in classes at the Law Center.
 Law students approved to visit at the Law Center will register for classes after priority enrollment for current UHLC students, so you should have several alternate courses in mind in case you are unable to enroll in your first choices.
 Additionally, visiting law students generally may not enroll in clinical legal education courses or litigation skills classes.

 A: Attorneys licensed in Texas may audit a class.
 Please contact the Associate Dean for Student Affairs at 713.743.2182 for more information.

-A: We offer a J.D./M.B.A. with UH; a J.D./M.P.H. with the UT Health Science Center; a J.D./M.A. in History with UH, a J.D./M.S.W. in Social Work with UH, a J.D./ M.D. with Baylor College of Medicine, and a J.D./Ph.D. in Medical Humanities with the University of Texas Medical Branch in Galveston; a J.D./J.D. with the University of Calgary Faculty of Law through UHLC's International Energy Lawyers Program; and a J.D./LL.M. (both completed at UHLC).
+A: We offer a J.D./M.B.A. with UH; a J.D./M.P.H. with the UT Health Science Center; a J.D./M.A. in History with UH; a J.D./M.S.W. with UH; a J.D./M.D. with Baylor College of Medicine; a J.D./Ph.D. in Medical Humanities with the University of Texas Medical Branch in Galveston; a J.D./J.D. with the University of Calgary Faculty of Law through UHLC's International Energy Lawyers Program; and a J.D./LL.M. (both completed at UHLC).